rankutah/blog/sites/rank-utah/content/terms.md

 ## 8. Warranties and Disclaimers

-To the maximum extent permitted by law, the Services are provided “as is” and “as available,” without warranties of any kind, whether express, implied, or statutory, including warranties of merchantability, fitness for a particular purpose, and non-infringement.

-I do not warrant that the Services will be uninterrupted, error-free, secure, or meet your requirements.
+The Services are provided “as is” and “as available.”
+While efforts are made to keep the Services reliable and secure, no warranties are made, whether express, implied, or statutory (including warranties of merchantability, fitness for a particular purpose, and non‑infringement).
+The Services may not be uninterrupted, error‑free, secure, or meet every requirement.